Marsha Dugan, Former Board Member

 Barry Wald, Former Vice-Chairman

-Barry Wald hails from Portland, Oregon, and was Vice-Chairman of the MDF Board from 2006-2009.
+Barry Wald hails from Portland, Oregon, and was Vice-Chairman of the Myotonic Board from 2006-2009.
 Along with a group of close friends he has organized and participated in three Run America relays - elite, long-distance running/cycling events - to raise awareness and $250,000 in research funding for myotonic dystrophy.
 Since his graduation from Harvard and Carnegie Mellon graduate school, his business career has spanned 25 years in the computer industry - the last 18 years spent at Intel - until he retired under the company's disability program in 2007.
 He has the classical form of adult-onset myotonic dystrophy.
 Barry participated in the NIH-funded clinical trial for Somatakine at the University of Rochester during 2006.
 He and his wife, Ruthie, pioneered the use of prenatal screening for myotonic dystrophy and succeeded in having two non-affected daughters.
-In attendance at the IDMC-5 in Quebec, he is a founding member of the MDF.
+In attendance at the IDMC-5 in Quebec, he is a founding member of the Myotonic.
 He has particular expertise in myotonic dystrophy research funding, genetic testing, and disability insurance programs.

 Richard Weston, Former Board Member

-Richard Weston joined the MDF Board of Directors in 2010.
+Richard Weston joined the Myotonic Board of Directors in 2010.
 Previously, he was the president and founder of the International Myotonic Dystrophy Organization (IMDO).
 Richard founded the IMDO following a diagnosis of myotonic dystrophy in his immediate family.
 In 1996, he started posting information he had found about myotonic dystrophy on a website and the IMDO grew from there.
-Upon joining the MDF Board Richard said, "Finding a cure for myotonic dystrophy has always been a shared goal of both organizations.
-As we have all begun to gain ground on that goal, the board of directors of the IMDO felt that this was the right time to direct our efforts into the MDF, resulting in a strong, efficient effort towards our shared mission."
+Upon joining the Myotonic Board Richard said, "Finding a cure for myotonic dystrophy has always been a shared goal of both organizations.
+As we have all begun to gain ground on that goal, the board of directors of the IMDO felt that this was the right time to direct our efforts into the Myotonic, resulting in a strong, efficient effort towards our shared mission."